cdaringe/docker-distributed-logging/README.md

 # docker-distributed-logging

-POA to explore distributing logging mechanisms in the docker ecosystem
+POC project to explore distributing logging mechanisms in the docker ecosystem

 ## examples